stiero/quartic/README.md

 - After running a (very) lengthy grid search over several nights, the best individual model I could train had an ROC AUC of 0.62.
 I used AUC as the primary metric to gauge model performance because plain accuracy is blind to the sensitivity-specificity tradeoff.
 - For the final majority voting classification, I zeroed in on a total of 6 classification models.
 They include Logistic regression, Random Forest, XGBoost, Adaptive Boost, Light Gradient Boosting Machines and Multilayer Perceptron neural network.
-- Through majority voting, I finally arrived at the following metrics on the validation split -
+- Through majority voting, I finally arrived at the following metrics on the validation split.
+These values may vary slightly between runs because of the randomness of sampling (I did not use a seed value). -

 | Metric | Value |
 | ------ | ------ |